Testing for Differences in Stochastic Network Structure: Introduction

 Intuitively, the $2\to2$ norm may have low power under row-heteroskedasticity because the weight vector that maximizes this norm places most of its weight on the entries corresponding to the rows of the adjacency matrices with the highest variances.
-The test thus potentially ignores differences between the two networks that occur in the low-variance rows.
+As a result, the test potentially ignores differences between networks that occur in the low-variance rows.
 The $\infty\to1$ norm addresses the problem by using the $\infty$-vector norm instead of the $2$-vector norm to define the unit weight vector.
-The entries of the weight vector that maximize this norm take values in $\{-1,1\}$ and thus by definition necessarily place the same absolute weight on every entry.
-Consequently, if there are sufficiently large differences between the two networks in the low-variance rows, the test based on the $\infty\to1$ norm will detect them.
+The entries of the weight vector that maximize this norm take values in $\{-1,1\}$ and so by construction necessarily place the same absolute weight on every entry.
+Consequently, if there are sufficiently large differences between the low-variance rows, the test based on the $\infty\to1$ norm will detect them.
 In some sense, this logic behind the $\infty$-vector norm is related to that behind the $1$ or $0$-vector norm penalizations common in the high-dimensional regression literature.
 Instead of imposing a sparse solution, however, the $\infty$-vector norm imposes a dense one.

-Related tests for network data have been proposed in the computer science and statistics literatures. \cite{ghoshdastidar2017two1,ghoshdastidar2017two2} propose a test statistic based on the $2\to2$ norm for a different testing problem; they also rely on multiple copies of each network.
-A literature on random dot product graph models \citep[see][]{tang2017nonparametric,nielsen2018multiple} relies on a particular low-dimensional dot-product structure that often fails to characterize social and economic networks.
-Another application of randomization-based inference includes tests for network interference \cite[see recently][]{aronow2012general,athey2018exact,leung2016treatment,song2018measuring, puelz2019graph}.
-Rather than study the influence of a treatment on network structure, this literature studies the influence of a network on agents' exposure to treatment.